ManiacalMaynard/stopWatch-js/README.md

 Until then, cheers!

 Bug found: Live testing by some friends found that rapid clicking/tapping on Start resulted in runaway clock speeding up with every click/tap.
-Need to only allow the button to fire once and disable.
+Need to only allow the button to fire once and disable. **Fixed 21-12-01 update, issue resolved**